aishapande98/AngularAdminPanel/ES6 Topics/Ajax.md

 What is AJAX?

- AJAX is Asynchronous Javascript and XML.
+ * AJAX is Asynchronous Javascript and XML.
- AJAX is not a programming language.
+ * AJAX is not a programming language.
- It uses combination of:
+ * It uses combination of:
-    A browser built-in XMLhttpRequest object(To request a data from the server).
+     * A browser built-in XMLhttpRequest object(To request a data from the server).
-    A Javascript and HTML DOM.
+     * Javascript and HTML DOM.
-  AJAX updates web pages asynchronously by exchanging data with server behind the scenes.
+  * AJAX updates web pages asynchronously by exchanging data with server behind the scenes.
 It means AJAX updates web page withour re-loading the page.

 How AJAX works: